-Starting your wedding guest list may not sound too difficult.
-You choose the people you want to spend your special day with, include the requisite family members, and hope at least 90% of the guests accept your invitations and show up at the wedding.
+Choosing who to invite, and writing your wedding guest list shouldn’t be difficult… You choose the people you want to spend your special day with, include the requisite family members, and hope at least 90% of the guests accept your invitations and show up at the wedding… right?

-However, unless you have an unlimited wedding budget (and sometimes even when you do), your guest list can’t include every person you know, are related to, and work with.
+Well, now that you’ve started your wedding budget, you’ll know that however many people you choose to invite will also have a bearing on the type of venue you choose.
+Unless you have an unlimited budget (and sometimes even when you do), your guest list can’t include every person you know, are related to, and work with.
 It’s time to make some tough calls.

 If you’ve been reading this a while, you’ll know I had a little stress about the wedding guest list and invitations.
 I know exactly what you’re going through: We had a wedding venue with capacity of 75 and a list of 105!
 Now, I’ve navigated the who’s and how-to’s of the guest list.